-The Associated Faculty of each College will elect one senator from those at the university with the rank/title of Teaching Lecturer or Teaching Associate.
+The Associated Faculty of each College will elect one senator from those at the university with the title of Teaching Lecturer or Teaching Associate.
 Senators from the Associated Faculty will have taught at least 12 credit hours in the calendar year prior to the beginning of their terms and must be teaching during the period of their terms, subject to the conditions previously set forth.
 Service on Faculty Senate in no way alters the expectations of, or rights granted to any associated faculty member.

-Senators serving holding the rank/title of Teaching Lecturer or Teaching Associate will not vote on matters concerning tenure and promotion of the tenure track faculty.
+Senators holding the title of Teaching Lecturer, Teaching Associate, or Senior Teaching Lecturer will not vote on matters concerning tenure and promotion of the tenure track faculty.